 This new amendment has made it easier for people to retrieve their properties from illegal possessions.

 The current government of Imran Khan has taken some further steps to curb the issue.
-They have offered a way for Pakistanis to actually notify about their complaints against land grabbing via the Pakistan Citizen Portal Complaint section
+They have offered a way for Pakistanis to actually notify about their complaints against land grabbing via the Pakistan Citizen Portal Complaint section.

 If someone is trying to dispossess you of your own legal land in Pakistan you can instantly complain to the citizen portal.

 The portal will send notification alerts to the concerned authorities if someone tries to grab the state’s land.
+The Pakistani government has provided us with effective laws to curb the issue of land grabbing.

 Currently, the issue of land grabbing is still persisting in Pakistan.
 However, with these laws, we can hope for a future free of the filthy practice of land grabbing in Pakistan.